A determinantal formula for cluster variables in cluster algebras from surfaces: Introduction

-We begin by briefly recalling the definition of cluster algebras (with trivial coefficients) obtained from surfaces, following \cite{FST}.
-Let $\Sigma$ be a Riemann surface with boundary $\partial \Sigma$, and let $\mathbb{M} \subset \Sigma $ be a non empty finite set of \textit{marked points} such that $\mathbb{M} \cap C \neq \emptyset$ for each connected component $C$ of $\partial \Sigma$.
-We will call the pair $(\Sigma, \mathbb{M})$ a \textit{bordered surface}.
-Call the marked points in $ \partial \Sigma$ \textit{ideal points}, and those in the interior of $\Sigma$ are \textit{punctures}.
-A \textit{boundary arc} of $\Sigma$ is a curve contained in $\delta \Sigma$ with endpoints in $M$.
-An \textit{arc} in $\Sigma$ is a curve $\gamma$ with ideal points as endpoints, no self intersections, and not homotopic to a boundary arc or to a point; similarly, a All such curves are considered up to homotopy.
-Two arcs are \textit{compatible} if they do not intersect in their relative interiors, up to homotopy.
-A maximal collection $T$ of pairwise compatible arcs in $\Sigma$ along with all of the boundary arcs of $\Sigma$ is an \textit{ideal triangulation} of $(\Sigma, \mathbb{M})$.
-All triangulations of $(\Sigma, \mathbb{M})$ have $6g+3b+3p+c-6$ arcs.
+We begin by briefly recalling the definition of surface cluster algebras following \cite{FST}.
+Let $\Sigma$ be a Riemann surface with boundary $\partial \Sigma$, and let $\mathbb{M} \subset \Sigma $ be a non-empty finite set of \textit{marked points} such that $\mathbb{M} \cap C \neq \emptyset$ for each connected component $C$ of $\partial \Sigma$.
+The pair $(\Sigma, \mathbb{M})$ is a \textit{bordered surface}, the marked points are called $ \partial \Sigma$ \textit{ideal points}, and those in the interior of $\Sigma$ \textit{punctures}.
+A \textit{boundary arc} of $\Sigma$ is a curve with endpoints in $M$ that is contained in $\delta \Sigma$, and an \textit{arc} in $\Sigma$ is a curve $\gamma$ with endpoints in $\mathbb{M}$ such that its relative interior is disjoint from $M$, it has no self-intersections, and it is not homotopic to a boundary arc or to a point.
+All such arcs are considered up to isotopy.
+Two arcs are said to be \textit{compatible} if they do not intersect in their relative interiors, up to homotopy.
+A maximal collection $T$ of distinct pairwise compatible arcs in $\Sigma$ along with all the boundary arcs of $\Sigma$ is an \textit{ideal triangulation} of $(\Sigma, \mathbb{M})$.
+All ideal triangulations of $(\Sigma, \mathbb{M})$ have $6g+3b+3p+c-6$ arcs.
+It may happen that not all triangles of an ideal triangulation $T$ have three sides: when a loop $l$ encircles a puncture $p$, there is exactly one arc $r$ joining the base of $l$ to $p$ that is compatible with $l$.
+The shape formed by $l$ and $r$ is called a \textit{self-folded triangle}, where $r$ is the self-folded side.